-- Develop an implementation plan.
+Develop an implementation plan.
 Implementation plans (also known as project plans) are often developed at the start of a project, with high-level tasks and dates.
-Plans are refined during the RFP process to convey expectations to vendors, and then further refined after the RFP process based on negotiations with the selected vendor.
+Plans are refined during the RFP process to convey expectation to vendors, and then further refined after the RFP process based on negotiations with the selected vendor.
 Given the time between the project start date and procurement, project planners should ensure implementation plans-dates, milestones, roles, and responsibilities-are accurate and achievable.
 Project planners should coordinate with vendors to validate plans, as well as gain buy-in from senior officials and decision-makers on any revisions to ensure everyone understands the implementation process.
-Final implementation plans should include: - List of tasks (e.g., install new system, test the system, train users, cut-over) - Percentage completed (tied to status completion) - Status of each task (which will change over time) - Task start date (or planned start date) and end date (or planned end date) - Completion dates - Task owners - Milestones (e.g., significant stage in project development, budget progress at key stages)
+Final implementation plans should include:

+- List of tasks (e.g., install new system, test the system, train users, cut-over) - Percentage completed (tied to status completion) - Status of each task (which will change over time) - Task start date (or planned start date) and end date (or planned end date) - Completion dates - Task owners - Milestones (e.g., significant stage in project development, budget progress at key stages)

-Experienced officials recommend including project- and budget-focused milestones in the implementation plan.
+Experienced officials recommend including project- and budget-focused milestones in an implementation plan.
 While most project planners incorporate project milestones, many do not set budget milestones (e.g., targets for spending funds) in the same way.
 Budget milestones help planners monitor the percentage of funds spent to facilitate better monitoring and reporting, which is important for grant funds.
 Budget milestones also serve as progress indicators and keep agencies on schedule, especially in cases where funding expires (e.g., grant period of performance).
+Projected spending plans may also be required.
+Depending on the scale of the project cost as compared to the agency's budget, cashflow planning may be necessary.

-- Understand and document testing procedures in coordination with the Technical Committee.
-The Lifecycle Guide provides recommendations for the vendor and Technical Committee to fully understand testing criteria, procedures, and costs.
+Understand and document testing procedures in coordination with the Technical Committee.
+The Lifecycle Guide provides recommendations for the vendor and Technical Committee to fully understand testing criteria, procedures, and any dependencies, including costs.
 Testing procedures should be tied closely to an Acceptance Test Plan (ATP) that tests requirements included in the FRD and RFP.
-The Association of Public-Safety Communications Officials (APCO) International describes the testing process in greater detail, including: - Factory testing is performed on each piece of equipment at the manufacturer location.
+The Association of Public-Safety Communications Officials (APCO) International describes the testing process in greater detail, including:

+Factory testing is performed on each piece of equipment at the manufacturer location.
 Vendors provide performance specification sheets on each piece of equipment, which should be retained by the project managers.
-Project planners should request vendors to provide documentation of compliance for equipment purchased (e.g., Project 25 standards for LMR).
+Project planners should request that vendors provide documentation of compliance for equipment purchased (e.g., Project 25 standards for LMR).
 The document not only ensures equipment is standards-based, it also provides proof of compliance in the event the agency is audited by the granting agency, if grant funds were used to procure equipment.